BushLife - Wilderness First Aid Mistakes Hero

 Wilderness Medical Kit: First Aid Kit, Trauma Kit, Jase Antibiotic Kit

 Another common mistake adventurers make is failing to pack essential supplies for wilderness first aid.
-When exploring remote locations, it’s crucial to have a well-stocked first aid kit that includes the following items:
+When exploring remote areas, it’s crucial to have a well-stocked first-aid kit that includes the following items:

 • Bandages (triangular, roller, adhesive)